 Yeah, Sarah J. Maas heard you.
 You’re now getting a book focusing on Chaol’s story.
 So, if you love Chaol, then you will be reminded why you loved him.
 And if you hated him, this might shift your perspective.

-Either way, it’s a good and refreshing book — the plots are like a breath of fresh air.
+Either way, it’s a good and refreshing book – the Tower of Dawn plots are like a breath of fresh air.
 If you’re wondering if you should read this one or should just keep to the last one, you are already in a committed relationship with this series; if you have reached here, one more book won’t hurt.

 SJM does her magic here that she repeatedly does in her other series, which is to connect a present book with another world or with a book that was published ancient years ago.
 I’m not spoiling this for you; just read The Assassin’s Blade.